ietf-rats-wg/eat/draft-ietf-rats-eat.md

 That is not the case here.
 They are used only as a simple integer.

-This is encoded as a major type 0 integer in CBOR and is typically 2 when encoded.
+In CBOR this is encoded as a major type 0 integer in CBOR and is typically 3 bytes.
 It is encoded as a number in JSON.

 ~~~~CDDL